-The UK will be leaving the EU, commonly known as ‘Brexit’, in 2019.
-The terms are yet to be decided.
+The UK left the EU on 31 January 2020.
+We are now going through a transition period which will end on 31 December 2020.
 Until then everything remains the same.
-If you are an EU citizen you still have exactly the same rights as before the referendum.
-London is Open!
+If you are an EU citizen you still have the same rights as before the referendum.

 - 23 June 2016: an EU referendum was conducted to decide whether the UK was to leave or remain a member of the European Union.
 The majority 52% voted to leave the EU.

 - 13 July 2016: Theresa May became the new Prime Minister after David Cameron stepped down.